PufferFinance/pufETH/docs/PufferOracle.md

 *Requirements*
 * Must be called by Guardians
 * Guardian signatures must be valid
-* Must have enough Guardian signatures to meet threshold
+* Must have enough Guardian signatures to meet the threshold